What is the Iris Project?

 How do you manage risk?

-We are wholly committed towards championing the protection and restoration of nature, and the rights of those working to defend it.
-We understand that this commitment does not come without risk, and want to ensure that the rights and lives of our prize winners and their families are not compromised as a result of their engagement with the Iris Project.
+We are wholly committed to championing the protection and restoration of nature and the rights of those working to defend it.
+We understand that this commitment does not come without risk, and we want to ensure that the rights and lives of our prize winners and their families are not compromised due to their engagement with The Iris Project.
+As such, we will work with Global Greengrants Fund to ensure that – should it come to it – our support can rapidly be delivered to prize winners whenever they might need it.

 What is The Iris Project Ecosystem?